 10 must know libraries for any iOS Swift Developer

-From shocking launch of a new language to prominent similarities with other languages, it has been just 3 years and still it looks like Swift has come a long way!
+From the shocking launch of a new language to prominent similarities with other languages, it has been just 3 years and still, it looks like Swift has come a long way!
 Swift is getting popular each and every day.
 Any good iOS Swift developer hoping to start new iOS project would choose nothing but Swift language to begin with.

 So, We made a successful call attempt to APIs and managed well to receive but what next?!
 Fetching data by mapping resource is another tedious job to handle.
-ObjectMapper helps us convert JSON into model object and not just that but vice versa too!
+ObjectMapper helps us convert JSON into a model object and not just that but vice versa too!
 It supports nested object pretty well too.

 Another latest approach to set UI for application is using Auto Layout.
 SnapKit is an Auto Layout library that simplifies coding for the same requiring nothing but just a minimal code that too without losing readability.
 It is type safe which comes at rescue in order to get rid of programming errors.